- Search The Registry

 Parents of the Black students appealed to the all-white school board to provide a larger and properly equipped facility.
 As a stopgap measure, the board erected several tar-paper shacks to handle the overflow of students.
 Johns was frustrated with the separate and unequal facilities and decided to take action after missing her school bus and watching a bus for the white students pass her.
-She approached a trusted teacher to voice her concerns and the teacher prompted her to take action.
-Johns met with several classmates and they all agreed to help organize a student strike.
+She approached a trusted teacher to voice her concerns, and the teacher prompted her to take action.
+Johns met with several classmates, who all agreed to help organize a student strike.
 On April 23, 1951, her plan was put into action.

-The principal of the school was duped into leaving by being told that some students were downtown causing trouble.
+The school's principal was duped into leaving by being told that some students were downtown causing trouble.
 While the principal was away, Johns forged a memo from that principal telling the teachers to bring their classes to a special assembly.
 The teachers brought their classes and left the assembly per request.
 She then delivered a speech to all 450 students, revealing her plans for a student strike in protest of the unequal conditions of the two schools.
 The students agreed to participate, and on that day, they marched down to the county courthouse to make officials aware of the difference in quality between the white and black schools.
-The student leaders went in the office of School Superintendent T. J. McIlwaine who told them they were out of place.
+The student leaders went to the office of School Superintendent T. J. McIlwaine, who told them they were out of place.

 Johns had hoped that the strike would end with the county officials sympathizing with the students and building them a new school but was instead met with indifference and struggle.
-For the remainder of the day, students picketed the school, both inside and outside, with placards proclaiming, "We want a new school or none at all" and "Down with tar-paper shacks."
-While the strike was being carried out Johns and other fellow student leaders sought legal counsel from the NAACP (National Association for the Advancement of Colored People).
-The NAACP agreed to assist as long as the suit would be for an integrated school system, and not just equal facilities.
+For the remainder of the day, students picketed the school inside and outside, with placards proclaiming, "We want a new school or none at all" and "Down with tar-paper shacks."
+While the strike was being carried out, Johns and other fellow student leaders sought legal counsel from the NAACP (National Association for the Advancement of Colored People).
+The NAACP agreed to assist as long as the suit would be for an integrated school system and not just equal facilities.

-For her part in the integration movement, Johns was harassed and the Ku Klux Kan burned a cross in her yard.
-Barbara Johns' parents, fearing for her safety, sent her to Montgomery, Alabama to live with her uncle.
-After the strike, Barbara Johns lived out the rest of her life in relative peace.
+For her part in the integration movement, Johns was harassed, and the Ku Klux Klan burned a cross in her yard.
+Barbara Johns' parents, fearing for her safety, sent her to Montgomery, Alabama, to live with her uncle.
+After the strike, Barbara Johns lived in relative peace for the rest of her life.
 She married William Powell and raised five children.
 Her commitment to education led her to become a librarian.
-Barbara Rose Johns Powell died on September 25, 1991 served in this profession until her death in 1991.
+Barbara Rose Johns Powell died on September 25, 1991, and served in this profession until she died in 1991.